adrelanos/aeternity-wiki/dominant_assurance_contract.md

 5. Bob contributes $5000 and the bridge is built.
 Bob is $5000 richer.
 6. Bob contributes $5000 and the bridge is not built.
 Bob gets his money back plus interest, he is $500 richer

 Option 1 is the most profitable, but it is risky because option 2 might happen.

 If Bob donates $9000, then he knows he will get $1000 profit either way.

-His risk is completely gone.
+_His risk is completely gone_.
 I expect most people to do a mixed strategy that only partially gets rid of their risk, like paying only $5000.